bad-d0nkey/digital-basics/markdown/log-file-for-tutorial-on-markdown.md

 Honestly, I'm good here.
 I'm going to keep practising on my own and looking into some of the problems I've had (like doing tables - is this an Obsidian thing or do I generally have it wrong?) when they come up again.

 This is on my list of daily doings and I don't feel the need to chat about it presently.
 Plus, when a specific issue comes up, I can go to the intertubes first.
 I'm not exactly putting markdown through its paces with my level of use, so I'm not entirely sure there will be many challenges to record before this course wraps up.
+This will be an "as it comes" sort of deal.